MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-rest-api/index.md

 `https://example.com:9080/analytics-service/v3/applogs`

-Rest API Method | Endpoint | Description
+REST API Method | Endpoint | Description
 --- | --- | ---
 Application Logs (POST) | /v3/applogs | Create a new application log.
 Application Session (POST) | /v3/appsession | Creates new or updates an existing application session when reporting with the same appSessionID.